Home buyer's Guide to Better Credit

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
-In recent years, however, some people have seen their score drop dramatically as a result of underemployment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in deciding your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+Since we've experienced an economic downturn, however, some people have seen their score drop dramatically because of job loss, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the pieces in determining your FICO score are:

 - Payment History — How many months do you make late payments?